jq153387/avancevl.github.io/_pages/en/principles/team_dynamics.md

 ### 7. Phone calls
 * Never decline a call from your mother (the woman who gave birth to you) or grandmother (the woman who spoils you the most) in a team meeting, but do tell them you are busy and will call them back; no one else is granted this exception

-### 8. Aggressively integrate yourself into the team and other new joiner
+### 8. Aggressively integrate yourself into the team and other new joiners